Introduction

 Conclusion

-You've successfully migrated your database to Hetzner Cloud using DBConvert Streams.
-This setup provides you with:
+You have successfully migrated your database to Hetzner Console using DBConvert Streams.
+This setup provides:

 - Significant cost savings compared to other cloud providers